Off to Spain – Cycling the Main River ‘Fahrradweg’

 The Main River Cycling Path is approx 550km long and winds across the middle of Germany finishing in Mainz when joining the Rhein River.
 (Here is a German website showing the exact map).

-It is quite an enjoyable and simple ride and clearly very popular.
-Admittingly I only did one shortcut, after Würzburg, cutting one windy corner, from Zellingen across to Marktheidenfeld.
-Other than that I just followed the signs and broke my rides into approx 100km a day.
+The route is quite enjoyable and simple to ride.
+Also clearly very popular.
+I happily followed the signs and broke my rides into approx 90-100km a day.
 Depending on where I could find accommodation.

-Cycling along the Main River is a great way to explore the country and the little towns.
+Cycling along the Main River is a great way to explore the country and the little towns as well.
 Whether it is the scenery of castles, wild forrests or wineries up on a hill, there is always something beautiful to see.

-I have done parts of the Main River already (read here) and it was nice to be back in some of the cute towns again.
+I have done parts of the Main River cycling path already (read here) and it was nice to be back in some of the cute towns again.

-By the time I arrived in Frankfurt (500 km later) it was time for a break, and the IAA car show was the perfect excuse for it.
+By the time I arrived in Frankfurt (500 km and 5 days later) it was time for a break.
+The IAA car show was the perfect excuse for it.
 Where else do you get to see the future of cars?

 And so…